-Troll & Dragon : a push-your-luck game for kids ages 7 and up
+Troll & Dragon: a push-your-luck game for kids ages 7 and up

 I would have started by stating my age, but I’m changing decades this year, transitioning to one that hurts.
 So let’s just say I’m old enough to have watched the first runs of Space Sheriff Gavan on TV.
 I have 3 kids, and I’ve been drawing since I was 3.
-Long story short: I’ve worked in videogames for years, but since 2015, I take immense pleasure to work in boardgames.
+Long story short: I’ve worked in videogames for years, but since 2015, I take immense pleasure to working on boardgames.
 My graphical styles are varied: between zombies from “Off the Dead” to loonies in “Loony Quest” and the covers of heroic fantasy novels, there’s so much to explore.
-The common element would maybe be a taste for bright colors!
+The common element would may be a taste for bright colors!

 Tell us about your game

 I played Troll & Dragon with my 8-year-old son.
 We had a lot of fun together.
 I have to say, I was very surprised at the experience the game offered.
 I wasn’t expecting to have that much fun while trying a game “for kids”.
 Since I’m an adult, I assumed I would be bored, but I wasn’t at all!
 The rules are very well thought out and while you play, you feel exactly the same thing the characters you’re playing as would feel as they try to pilfer the Dragon’s treasure.
 We were struck by gold fever, a greedy and irresistable feeling… but we were also scared.
-We were rolling dice as fast as we could, trying to get as much treasure as possible, always with an eye on the dragon, hoping he was still fast asleep.
+We were rolling dice as fast as we could, trying to get as many treasures as possible, always with an eye on the dragon, hoping he was still fast asleep.
 These two feelings work very well together.
 We played to feel scared… My son was often frightened, but the gentle kind of frightened that kids enjoy feeling, the kind that inspires a positive energy and is released in an explosion of giggles.
 This happened whether we escaped from the dragon’s lair or not.

 I think the theme fits the game perfectly.
 While playing, you can very easily put yourself in the characters’ shoes.
 The rules work well with the imaginary world of the game.
 When something works so well together, you have to ask yourself which came first.
 Was the world inspired by the game?
 Or was it the opposite?
 The last game I felt this way about was Photosynthesis.